 Bring in Drama

 Add a dramatic accent wall in the room to create a contrast with your sofa fabric.
 This is a quick afternoon project that will make light-colored upholstery pop against a dark wall.
 If your sofa is dark, go the opposite direction and paint the walls in a light tone to make the sofa stand out.

 For example, an emerald green velvet sofa becomes a prominent focal point against light sand or dove gray walls.
 Oatmeal linen upholstery can create a distinctive look paired with a dark gray or navy blue wall color.

-Completely Change the Sofa Color
+Completely Change the Color

-Leather sofas eventually get dried out, cracked and worn.
-Believe it or not you can paint, stain or dye the leather upholstery.
-Several varieties are available in sprays, rub-on stains or liquid paints.
-Light colors will not completely cover dark leather so go with a dark color for a successful result.
+Leather sofas eventually get dried out, cracked, and worn.
+Believe it or not, you can paint, stain or dye the leather upholstery.
+Several varieties are available in sprays, rub-on stains, or liquid paints.
+Light colors will not completely cover dark leather, so go with a dark color for a successful result.
 The outcome is pretty amazing.

-Things to Update Your Sofa
+Items That Will Update Your Sofa